rickstaa/stable-learning-control/docs/source/utils/loggers.rst

 .. admonition:: You Should Know

-    Several algorithms in RL are easily parallelized by using MPI to average gradients and/or other key quantities.
+    Several RL algorithms are easily parallelized by using MPI to average gradients and/or other key quantities.
 The :mlc:`Machine Learning Control <>` loggers are designed to be well-behaved when using
     MPI: things will only get written to stdout, file or Tensorboard from the process with rank 0.
 But information from other processes isn't lost if you use the EpochLogger: everything which